CyrilleBonamy/homeassistant-apsystems/README.md

 # APsystems Sensor for Home Assistant
 This component simplifies the integration of a APsystems inverter:
 * creates up to individuals sensors for easy display or use in automations
-* collects power (W) and energy (KWH) every 5 minutes.
-There is also a sensor for daily total and max power.
+* collects produced, consumed and exported 'instantaneous powers' (W) and 'total energies' (KWH) every 5 minutes.
+There is also a sensor for daily total energy and max power produced.
 * extract data from apsystemsema.com web portal instead of hack the ECU connection
 * supports any kind of ASsystems inverter or ECU
 * if enabled, pauses from sunset to sunrise (basically when there no sun)